 We and our parent companies continue to pursue opportunities to improve our liquidity.
-Our efforts in this regard resulted in the completion of a number of transactions in 2004 and 2005, as follows:
+Our efforts in this regard resulted in the completion of a number of transactions since 2004, as follows:

-- the October 2005 entry by us into a \$600 million senior bridge loan agreement with various lenders; - the September 2005 exchange by Charter Holdings, CCH I and CIH, our indirect parent companies, of approximately \$6.8 billion in total principal amount of outstanding debt securities of Charter Holdings in a private placement for new debt securities; - the August 2005 sale by us of \$300 million of 83/4% senior notes due 2013; - the March and June 2005 issuance of \$333 million of Charter Operating notes in exchange for \$346 million of Charter Holdings notes; - the March and June 2005 repurchase of \$131 million of Charter's 4.75% convertible senior notes due 2006 leaving \$25 million in principal amount outstanding; - the March 2005 redemption of all of CC V Holdings, LLC's outstanding 11.875% senior discount notes due 2008 at a total cost of \$122 million; - the December 2004 sale by us of \$550 million of senior floating rate notes due 2010; - the November 2004 sale by Charter, our indirect parent company, of \$862.5 million of 5.875% convertible senior notes due 2009 and the December 2004 redemption of all of Charter's outstanding 5.75% convertible senior notes due 2005 (\$588 million principal amount); - the April 2004 sale of \$1.5 billion of senior second lien notes by our subsidiary, Charter Operating, together with the concurrent refinancing of its credit facilities; and
+- the January 2006 sale by our subsidiaries, CCH II and CCH II Capital Corp., of an additional \$450 million principal amount of their 10.250% senior notes due 2010; - the October 2005 entry by our subsidiaries, CCO Holdings and CCO Holdings Capital Corp., as guarantor thereunder, into a \$600 million senior bridge loan agreement with various lenders (which was reduced to \$435 million as a result of the issuance of CCH II notes); - the September 2005 exchange by Charter Holdings, CCH I and CIH, our indirect parent companies, of approximately \$6.8 billion in total principal amount of outstanding debt securities of Charter Holdings in a private placement for new debt securities; - the August 2005 sale by our subsidiaries, CCO Holdings and CCO Holdings Capital Corp., of \$300 million of 83/4% senior notes due 2013; - the March and June 2005 issuance of \$333 million of Charter Operating notes in exchange for \$346 million of Charter Holdings notes; - the March and June 2005 repurchase of \$131 million of Charter's 4.75% convertible senior notes due 2006 leaving \$25 million in principal amount outstanding; - the March 2005 redemption of all of CC V Holdings, LLC's outstanding 11.875% senior discount notes due 2008 at a total cost of \$122 million; - the December 2004 sale by our subsidiaries, CCO Holdings and CCO Holdings Capital Corp., of \$550 million of senior floating rate notes due 2010;

-• the sale in the first half of 2004 of non-core cable systems for \$735 million, the proceeds of which were used to reduce indebtedness.
+- the November 2004 sale by Charter, our indirect parent company, of \$862.5 million of 5.875% convertible senior notes due 2009 and the December 2004 redemption of all of Charter's outstanding 5.75% convertible senior notes due 2005 (\$588 million principal amount); - the April 2004 sale of \$1.5 billion of senior second lien notes by our subsidiary, Charter Operating, together with the concurrent refinancing of its credit facilities; and - the sale in the first half of 2004 of non-core cable systems for \$735 million, the proceeds of which were used to reduce indebtedness.